thenry42/Promptly/README.md

 - [ ] Add support for image generation

 ## Getting Started (Development Installation)

+> Note: This app is currently in development on Linux (Nobara 40).
+I'm working on adding support for other platforms, but it's not ready yet.
+I have not tested the app on any other platforms.

 1. Clone the repository
 2. Run `flutter pub get`